Bose–Mesner algebra: Definition

 This structure is enhanced by adding all pairs of repeated elements of X and collecting them in a subset R_{0}.
 This enhancement permits the parameters i, j, and k to take on the value of zero, and lets some of x,y or z be equal.
+A set with such an enhanced partition is called an association scheme.

+A symmetric association scheme is one in which each $R_i$ is a symmetric relation.
+That is: